flu-crew/octoFLU/README.md

 If you use this pipeline or the curated reference datasets in your work, please cite this:

-Chang, J.+, Anderson, T.K.+, Zeller, M.A.+, Gauger, P.C., Vincent, A.L.
-OctoFLU: Automated classification to evolutionary origin of influenza A virus gene sequences detected in U.S. swine. +These authors contributed equally.
+Chang, J.+, Anderson, T.K.+, Zeller, M.A.+, Gauger, P.C., Vincent, A.L. octoFLU: Automated classification to evolutionary origin of influenza A virus gene sequences detected in U.S. swine. +These authors contributed equally.

 ## Input
 Unaligned fasta with query sequences (e.g., strain name with protein segment identifier).